-The locales that can make the system respond in a different language were not installed by the above command.
-None of the locales are required, but if some of them are missing, test suites of the future packages would skip important testcases.
+Next, install the locales that can make the system respond in a different language.
+None of the locales are required, but if some of them are missing, the test suites of future packages would skip important testcases.

 Individual locales can be installed using the localedef program.
 E.g., the first localedef command below combines the /usr/share/i18n/locales/cs_CZ charset-independent locale definition with the /usr/share/i18n/charmaps/UTF-8.gz charmap definition and appends the result to the /usr/lib/locale/locale-archive file.
 The following instructions will install the minimum set of locales necessary for the optimal coverage of tests: